Skip to Main Content

 Payday loans

-Like personal loans, payday loans offer a fast cash option if you need up to $250.
+Payday loans are small emergency loans tied to your regular paycheck.
+They offer a fast cash option if you need up to $250.
 They must be repaid, plus fees, by your next paycheck, which drives the APR up to 400 percent or more in some cases.
-They are approved based entirely on your paycheck, and your credit is not often checked.
+Because they are approved based entirely on your paycheck, and your credit is not often checked.

-Many states consider them predatory and regulate them heavily, and they should only be used as a last resort, such as fixing a car you use for work, paying a past due utility bill or for a prescription you need if you or a family member are sick.
+Many states consider payday loans predatory and regulate them heavily, and they should only be used as a last resort.
+Fixing a car you use for work, paying a past due utility bill or for a medical prescription for you or a sick family member are situations where a payday loan might be necessary.

 Title loans